Financial Aid and Scholarships

 The University has a limited amount of funding available for Washington residents.
-These need-based grants are made annually and require the student to be a Washington State resident and submit their FAFSA by the January 15 priority deadline each year.
+These need-based grants are made annually and require the student to be a Washington State resident and submit their FAFSA by the January 15 priority deadline and list our federal school code 003798 each year.
 The student's Expected Family Contribution (EFC) must also meet the University's need eligibility criteria.
 The Office of Student Financial Aid (OSFA) notifies students of this grant eligibility through their financial aid award.

 MJ, PhD and LLM Students

 GFIS is a resource that current and admitted UW graduate students can use to find funding sources.
 For students who are new to securing sources of funding, the GFIS Funding Resource Guide contains valuable information regarding sources of graduate funding.
 It is advantageous to explore GFIS early to find the best funding package for your needs.
 GFIS recommends starting funding searches 9 to 12 months before award dates.

 International applicants to the PhD Program and to the Asian & Comparative, Global Business, SID, and General LLM programs may apply for tuition waiver scholarships.
 A small number of these financial assistance awards are made each year and can be applied for in the scholarship consideration section of the online application.